Contact Us for a Free Consultation (213) 542-0979

 Posted by Ronald D. Hedding, ESQ. | Oct 09, 2019

 What's the difference?
-This is a good question because I have found myself over the course of the last twenty-five years in defending murder cases arguing that this was a voluntary manslaughter situation instead of a murder situation.
-A lot of times, you're talking about one big difference — the amount of time that a person is facing in custody if they get convicted of a murder charges versus a voluntary manslaughter charge.
+This is a good question because I have found myself over the last twenty-five years defending murder cases, arguing that this was a voluntary manslaughter situation instead of a murder situation.
+A lot of times, you're talking about one big difference — the amount of time that a person is facing in custody if they get convicted of murder charges versus a voluntary manslaughter charge.

-For voluntary manslaughter under California Penal Code 192(a), you're usually looking at a maximum of eleven years in prison; whereas, for murder charge, under California Penal Code 187, you could be looking at twenty-five to life and never getting out of prison.
-So, obviously that's a huge difference so you want to have an idea of what separates a murder charge from a voluntary manslaughter charge.
+For voluntary manslaughter under California Penal Code 192(a), you're usually looking at a maximum of eleven years in prison, whereas, for the murder charge, under California Penal Code 187, you could be looking at twenty-five to life and never getting out of prison.
+So, obviously, that's a huge difference, so you want to have an idea of what separates a murder charge from a voluntary manslaughter charge.

 Plan to Kill Someone vs Heat of Passion

-Obviously, in a murder case usually the type of evidence you're going to see is somebody planning to kill another person and then executing that plan and killing the person and having a motive to kill them, and there's evidence that shows that the person maybe waited for the person or devised some sort of a scheme in order to be able to get in a position to murder the person.
+Obviously, in a murder case, usually, the type of evidence you're going to see is somebody planning to kill another person and then executing that plan and killing the person and having a motive to kill them.
+There's evidence that shows that the person may have waited for the person or devised some sort of scheme in order to be able to get in a position to murder the person.

 Factor of “Common Sense”